Skip to content

 The Haze Trainer has a much more minimalist feel to it when running which could be a big positive for anyone that loves regularly running in low-to-the-ground shoes or barefoot.

 For day-to-day wear, both of these shoes are good and will work.
-I think for casual wear a lot will be based on the colorway you go with because both models have really solid casual-style colorways for rocking out and about without looking overly like gym shoes.
+I think for casual wear a lot will be based on the colorway you go with because both models have solid casual-style colorways for rocking out and about without looking overly like gym shoes.

 Winner: Tie.